 Do you dread trimming your child’s nails?
-If your little one is on the autism spectrum or has sensory processing issues or sensitivities, grooming can be a very stressful situation for the both of you.
+If your little one has sensory sensitivities, grooming can be a very stressful situation for the both of you.
 Actually, “stressful” may not even accurately describe just how upsetting and frustrating it can be.
 You are not alone, and know that there are some tips a that may be able to help make life a little easier and lessen the stress.
 Read below for some helpful tips!

 - Let’s face it, nail clippers can look scary.
 Try buying a pair of “kid-friendly” nail clippers that are more visually appealing.
 They sell cute animal clippers (ex: in the shape of a dino or dolphin).